At the Nanovic Institute, students are a priority.

 Minors in European Studies

-To be successful in today’s global world, students need to study the history, politics, culture, and languages of other nations.
-To assist students in this, the Nanovic Institute for European Studies administers the Minor in European Studies (MES).
+For undergraduates, the Institute administers the Minor in European Studies (MES) in the College of Arts & Letters.
 The MES program was designed to reward those students who take additional courses about Europe beyond their university and departmental requirements and who commit themselves to exploring topics of interest and relevance in the field of European Studies.